pebblecode/pebble-handbook/great-work/qualifying-leads.md

 * Has the share price gone up or down?
 Why?
 * Have they had any major changes in leadership?
 Why?
-* What is there stated strategy?
+* What is their stated strategy?

 ## Divide and conquer